 Real appreciation helps to drive psychological meaningfulness.
 The benefits of good work should be well-articulated.
 The employees should be aware that you recognize a good job and are ready to appreciate and reward it meaningfully.
 The benefits are like an employee joining bonus at the time of employee onboarding.

 Now you need to be careful as what matters to different individuals differs accordingly.
 This is why you need to know your employees personally and know what matters to them so you can reward them with it.
 Money in terms of salary increments and bonuses, Job role promotion, freedom, and other perks mean different things to people; identify what works and reward your employee with them when they do good work.

 9. Be Human:

 Our genius lies in our humanity.
-You need to accept the fact that the employees are humans and as such certain issues might come up in the work process.
-This doesn’t mean you should compromise work standards, instead, it hints at offering flexibility to allow employees to unlock their creative genius.
+It would be best if you accepted that the employees are humans and, as such certain issues might come up in the work process.
+This doesn’t mean you should compromise work standards.
+Instead, it hints at offering flexibility to allow employees to unlock their creative genius.

-Being human entails allowing flexibility in various work constraints such as work hours or working from home amongst others.
+Being human entails allowing flexibility in various work constraints such as work hours or working from home.
 This flexibility stems from the fact that we as humans know things can always spring up at any time.
-Employees nursing kids for instance should be giving the freedom of flexible work hours so they can work at their own pace- with company deadline in view of course.
+Employees nursing kids, for instance, should be given the freedom of flexible work hours so they can work at their own pace- with company deadlines passed the course.